 This would also be yummy with chicken or turkey mince.

-Substitute the pork with 1 cup of diced tempeh and ½ cup quinoa.
+Substitute the pork with 1 cup of diced tempeh and ½ cup quinoa and the chicken stock with vegetable stock.
+For vegan replace the fish sauce with a good pinch of sea salt.
 My Thai Vegetable Stir-fry is another option too.

 Leftovers are a great filling for rice paper rolls for lunch the next day.